The 2026 Lenten season begins on

 During Lent, we are asked to devote ourselves to seeking the Lord in PRAYER, to service by giving ALMS, and to sacrifice self-control through FASTING.
 Many know of the tradition of abstaining from meat on Friday during Lent, but we are also called to practice self-discipline and fast in other ways throughout the season.
 Contemplate the meaning and origins of the Lenten fasting tradition.
 In addition, the giving of alms is one way to share God’s gifts–not only through the distribution of money, but through the sharing of our time and talents.
 As St. John Chrysostom reminds us: “Not only to enable the poor in our goods is to to steal from them and deprive them of life.
 The goods we possess are not ours, but theirs.”
 (Catechism of the Catholic Church, no. 2446).

-For Lent, the Church gives us a slogan—Prayer, Fasting and Almsgiving—as the three things we need to work on during the season.
-We have some activities at our parish and provide links to resources that may provide you assistance during this Lenten season:
+For Lent, the Church gives us a slogan—Prayer, Fasting and Almsgiving—as the three things we need to work on during the season that leads us to the greast feast of Easter.
+We have some activities at our parish and we will provide links to other resources that may provide you assistance in your preparation during this Lenten season.

 IT’S A TIME OF PRAYER.
 Lent is essentially an act of prayer spread out over 40 days.
 As we pray, we go on a journey, one that hopefully brings us closer to Christ and leaves us changed by the encounter with him.
 Here are some suggestions to assist with prayer and devotions over the Lenten season: